neverendingqs/serverless-dotenv-plugin/README.md

 ### Plugin options

 By default, the dotenv package will look for your .env file in the same folder where you run the command, but this can be customized by setting the `path` option.
-Also, be default, ALL env vars found in your file will be loaded into your lambda functions.
-If you do not want all of your env vars to be injected into your lambda functions, you can whitelist them with the `include` option.
+Also, be default, ALL env vars found in your file will be injected into your lambda functions.
+If you do not want all of them to be injected into your lambda functions, you can whitelist them with the `include` option.

 ```
 custom: